daviddupuis/jeffskinnerbox.github.io/content/articles/using-a-vintage-laptop-to-creating-a-x-terminal.md

 The X Display Manager function was established, in part, to support standalone X Terminals.

 A display manager can run on the local computer where the user sits or on a remote one.
-WHen local, the display manager starts one or more X servers, displaying the login screen.
+When local, the display manager starts one or more X servers, displaying the login screen.
 When the display manager is remote, the display manager works according to the X Display Manager Control Protocol (XDMCP)[^E].
 Unlike [vncviewer][31] that just duplicates the current screen on a remote system, XDMCP allows several different users to login and run different X sessions at the same time.

-[^E]
+[^E]:
     XDMCP is inherently insecure as it does not encrypt your traffic.
     Therefore, only use XDMCP on a wired network that you you trust.
 Also, consider using alternatives that feature security (and often compression) such as [FreeNX][35].